wolfgangasdf/up1234me/README.md

 Up1234me: A Client-side Encrypted File Host based on [Up1](https://github.com/Upload/Up1)

+With the added changes it is my personal dropbox for sensitive files.

 ===
 Changes compared to Up1:
 * http basic authentication for upload and admin